jdm/who-roots-the-rooters/dump.md

 ```
 In JavaScript, the programmer lacks control over the deallocation of values.
 The `delete` operator seen here merely removes a reference to the value, but it will not be deallocated until the next time the browser virtual machine invokes a full garbage collection, and only then if there are no other outstanding references to the value.

----

-Browsers that implement the DOM in a non-garbage-collected language face a fundamental challenge of bridging this divide